georgeck/chess-app/README.md

 # Chess App
-Simple chess game that uses STOCKFISH engine.
+Simple chess game that you can run locally that uses STOCKFISH engine and use LLMs for game analysis.

 ## Setup